kedacore/keda-docs/content/docs/2.0/scalers/azure-storage-queue.md

       # Required
       queueName: functionsqueue
       # Required: connection OR authenticationRef that defines connection
-      connection: STORAGE_CONNECTIONSTRING_ENV_NAME # Default: AzureWebJobsStorage.
+      connectionFromEnv: STORAGE_CONNECTIONSTRING_ENV_NAME # Default: AzureWebJobsStorage.
 Reference to a connection string in deployment
       # or authenticationRef as defined below
       #
       # Optional